mrstp/Mean-Reversion/README.md

 Plan

-1) Define dataset, we downloaded the relevant price data from yahoo Finance and made sure the data downloaded for each symbol is of the same length.
+1) Define dataset, relevant price data downloaded from yahoo Finance and made sure the data downloaded for each symbol is of the same length.

 2) Plot the two stocks price series against each other in order to understand how strong is the correlation and get a visual representation.